 However, there are a couple of things to consider:

 Another factor, is the delayed heart rate response.
-Whereas power gives an instant snap shot of work rate, heart rate responds after a change in work rate – the response is always slightly delayed.
+While power gives an instant snap shot of your current work rate; heart rate responds more slowly.
+In effect, heart rate responds ‘after’ a change in work rate.
+As such, the response is always slightly delayed.

 The best approach is to use power to control intensity, whilst keeping a check on heart rate, to monitor physiological stress.